X-Men Legends II: Rise of Apocalypse: Plot

-The game begins with the X-Men and Brotherhood of Mutants uniting forces to save Professor X and Polaris.
-Cyclops, Storm, and Wolverine meet up with Magneto, Mystique, and Sabretooth at a military prison outpost in Greenland to free Professor X.
+The game begins with members of the X-Men (Cyclops, Storm, and Wolverine) meeting up with members of the Brotherhood (Magneto, Mystique, and Sabretooth) at a military prison outpost in Greenland to free Professor X, who was captured alongside Polaris.
+Magneto reveals that his son, Quicksilver, was also captured by Apocalypse.

-Upon freeing him, the teams relocate to the fictional mutant haven of Genosha.
-They find the island ravaged by Apocalypse's forces where they briefly encounter Mister Sinister who was experimenting on Genoshan mutants and fight Abyss, Lady Deathstrike, and Zealot.
-The X-Men work through the wreckage and find out what he was searching for.
-They learn that Quicksilver was kidnapped by Apocalypse, who also kidnaps Beast from the X-Mansion.
+Upon freeing Xavier, the teams relocate to the mutant haven of Genosha.
+They find that the island was ravaged by Apocalypse's forces during an intense battle with Magneto's airships.
+The teams set out to free the island from Apocalypse's control.
+They briefly encounter Mister Sinister, who was experimenting on Genoshan mutants, and fight Grizzly, Lady Deathstrike, and Zealot as they free captive citizens and collect information.
+To free the island completely, they defeat Abyss, the first of Apocalypse's Horsemen.
+Assuming that the need for cooperation has ended, the teams decide to go their separate ways.
+However, Apocalypse kidnaps Beast from the X-Mansion and destroys it.

-Beast manages to point the team in the direction of the Savage Land, a secret prehistoric preserve in Antarctica.
-The teams work their way through the Savage Land, temporarily hindering Apocalypse's plans while also defeating Grizzly, Garokk, Mikhail Rasputin, and Sauron.
+Beast manages to point the team in the direction of the Savage Land, a prehistoric preserve in Antarctica.
+The teams work their way through the Savage Land, defeating Garokk, Sauron, and Omega Red, as well as the second Horseman, Mikhail Rasputin.
+They learn that Apocalypse has gained information from the ancient alien technology to use toward a machine of unknown power.

+Apocalypse sets his plans in motion by conquering New York City.
+The teams work to sabotage Apocalypse's resources by destroying his army's cloning facility and disabling his main power plant while defeating Sugar Man.
+However, Emma Frost is captured before the teams battle the Stepford Cuckoos and the third Horseman, Holocaust.
+Angel is captured shortly after and is transformed into Archangel, the final Horseman of Apocalypse.

-Apocalypse then travels to conquer New York.
-The teams work at helping Nick Fury regain control of the Sentinels from Bastion, sabotaging Apocalypse's army and resources, and defeating Holocaust and the Stepford Cuckoos, Stryfe, and a mind-controlled Deadpool, but Emma Frost and Angel are kidnapped as well.
-Angel is unwillingly transformed by Apocalypse and Mister Sinister into Archangel, a Horsemen of Apocalypse.
-He is assigned as a sentry to Apocalypse's tower.
-The teams defeat Archangel and infiltrate the tower where they find Beast, now under the control of Mister Sinister; he kidnaps Sabretooth and escapes with Apocalypse and Mister Sinister to Egypt.
+With Apocalypse's army weakened, the teams begin liberating New York City.
+They help Nick Fury regain control of the Sentinels from Bastion.
+Within the city, they defeat Apocalypse's armies, along with Stryfe and a mind-controlled Deadpool.
+The teams defeat Archangel at Apocalypse's tower, where they find Beast, now under the control of Mister Sinister; he kidnaps Sabretooth and escapes with Apocalypse and Mister Sinister to Egypt.

-They learn that Apocalypse's plan is to use Polaris, Quicksilver, Emma Frost, and Sabretooth—four mutants with what he refers to as Harmonic DNA—as part of a machine to fuel an experiment to grant him massive amounts of power.
+They learn that Apocalypse's plan is to use Polaris, Quicksilver, Frost, and Sabretooth as part of a machine to fuel an experiment to grant him massive amounts of power.
 The teams then follow Apocalypse to Egypt where they defeat Mister Sinister while freeing Beast from Sinister's control.
-After besting the final guard Living Monolith, the teams battle Apocalypse and defeat him by stealing the powers from his machine.
+After besting the final guard, the Living Monolith, the teams battle Apocalypse and defeat him by stealing the powers from his machine.

 In the final cutscene, Magneto and Professor X part once again as adversaries, noting that Apocalypse was defeated but not destroyed.
 Beast ponders why the machine did not work properly, wondering if sabotage was a factor.
 As the X-Jet flies away, Sinister is seen on top of the pyramid, laughing, hinting that he sabotaged the machine.